VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/pcb.md

 [TODO] picture

-You'll also ocassionally see [PCB Spark gaps (EEVblog, YouTube)](https://www.youtube.com/watch?v=vfP_65gSSBU&list=PL3C5D963B695411B6&index=25) which are useful for protecting againt high voltage spikes.
+You'll also ocassionally see [PCB Spark gaps (EEVblog)](https://www.youtube.com/watch?v=vfP_65gSSBU&list=PL3C5D963B695411B6&index=25) which are useful for protecting againt high voltage spikes.
 Similarly, it's possible to make a fuse by using a very thin trace.
-See [This video by Leaf Rex (YouTube)](https://www.youtube.com/watch?v=CMlpCX0bug8)
+See [This video by Leaf Rex](https://www.youtube.com/watch?v=CMlpCX0bug8)

-It's also possible to impliment coils, useful for inductive coupling or transformers - see [RGB LED, Inductively Powered, Frequency Controlled (Wolf Tronix, YouTube)](https://www.youtube.com/watch?v=3DeOPN1Cl1Y).
+It's also possible to impliment coils, useful for inductive coupling or transformers - see [RGB LED, Inductively Powered, Frequency Controlled (Wolf Tronix)](https://www.youtube.com/watch?v=3DeOPN1Cl1Y).

 Getting a bit weirder, you can also make a capacitor by using traces on different layers; however, you'll usually only be able to get up to a few hundred pico ferrads max.
 It's typically not worth the complexity introduced, espically as the exact value will be variable due to manufacturing tollerances.